 Empirical research is seeking through methodological processes to discover, hopefully, nontrivial facts and insights.
 Besides choosing a topic and grounding an idea, in theory, the empirical analysis consists of gathering and analyzing data and presenting results in scientific contexts to contribute new issues to the body of acquired knowledge – not only to someone’s own but also to that of others.

 - using the computer for qualitative data analysis and as a tool for statistics.

 These steps will strengthen the cooperation in empirical research to boost and streamline one’s project.

-Simon Fietze (University of Southern Denmark/Department of Marketing and Management),
+Simon Fietze (University of Southern Denmark/Department of Entrepreneurship and Relationship Management),

 Wenzel Matiaske (Helmut-Schmidt-University Hamburg/Institute for Employment Relations and Labour), and